eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/04-Template Components.md

 }
 ```

-In this example, the type of resource is `Microsoft.Network/publicIPAddresses`.
-The value of *name* is read from the variables array and the value of *location*, which actually refers to an Azure region, is read from the *parameters* array.
+Here, the type of resource is `Microsoft.Network/publicIPAddresses`.
+The **name** is read from the variables section, and the **location**, or *Azure region*, is read from the **parameters** section.

-The example illustrates how templates can be used to manage changing resource types, whereby `apiVersion` refers to a specific version of the resource type you want to use.
-As your resource types change over time, you can easily modify your templates to reference the specific resource type versions you need.
+Because resource types can change over time, `apiVersion` refers to the version of the resource type you want to use.
+As resource types evolve, you can modify your templates to work with the latest features.

 ### Outputs

-This is where you define any information you would like to receive when the template runs.
-For example, you might want to receive your VM's IP address or FQDN, i.e. information you do not know until after the deployment runs successfully.
+This section is where you define any information you'd like to receive when the template runs.
+For example, you might want to receive your VM's IP address or fully qualified domain name (FQDN), information you do not know until the deployment runs.

-The following illustrates shows an output named *hostname*.
-The FQDN is read from the VM's public IP address settings and assigned to the 'value' key.
+Here's an example that illustrates an output named **hostname**.
+The FQDN value is read from the VM's public IP address settings:

 ```json
 "outputs": {